 Image 3: Data from European producer reduces error in harvest forecasts by 35%

-mape= average error in predicting harvest yield; harvest yield measures on y-axis removed to protect confidential crop production outputs.
+mape= average error in predicting harvest yield.
+Name of greenhouse withheld to protect confidential business information.

 Image 4: Automated harvest forecasts accurately predict cherry tomato yield